Japan’s Local Governments Turn to NFTs for Regional Revival and Tourism — From ‘Digital Residents’ to Smart Travel Passes

 4. Local business lift: POS and QR-based redemption data tied to merchants, not just headline mint counts.

-5. Cost to serve: Savings from digital vouchers vs. printed coupons, plus lower fraud and simpler reconciliation.
+5. Cost to serve: Savings from digital vouchers vs. printed coupons, plus lower illegal deception and simpler reconciliation.

 Risks, and the Guardrails Emerging